An Introduction to Objectives and Key Results (OKRs)

 This example gives us a clear inspiring objective and three ways to know we’ve hit it (for now).
 These might not be exactly the right results to prove we’ve created a product people love, but they give us something concrete to go after in this quarter.
 At the end of the quarter, we’ll see how well we delivered these key results and determine if they’re still the right things to go after.
 Adjust, and repeat… inspect and adapt.

 According to Marissa Mayer, every key result should contain a number.
-Key Results should feel very ambitions with teams expecting to deliver about 50% at the start of the quarter.
-Achieving even 70% of a Key Result should feel like a huge success.
-Consistently hitting 100% means you’re not pushing hard enough.
+Key results should feel wildly ambitious, audacious, on the “edge of impossibility”.
+Teams should enter the cycle with about 50% confidence of achieving each key result by the end of the cycle.
+At Google, achieving even 70% of a Key Result is considered a big deal.
+Consistently hitting 100% means you’re not being bold enough in your ambitions.

 Traditional long-range planning and strategy whether for your business or the former Soviet Union, tends to be highly brittle, relying on several critical assumptions: